nicklockwood/iRate/README.md

     @property (nonatomic, assign) BOOL declinedThisVersion;

 This flag indicates whether the user has declined to rate the current version (YES) or not (NO).
+This is not currently used by the iRate prompting logic, but may be useful for implementing your own logic.

     @property (nonatomic, assign) BOOL declinedAnyVersion;

-This flag indicates whether the user has declined to rate any previous version of the app (YES) or not (NO).
-This is not currently used by the iRate prompting logic, but may be useful for implementing your own rules using the `iRateShouldPromptForRating` delegate method.
+This flag indicates whether the user has declined to rate any previous version of the app (YES) or not (NO). iRate will not prompt the user automatically if this is set to YES.

     @property (nonatomic, assign) BOOL ratedThisVersion;